Guinea says number of Ebola patients more than doubles since Feb

 But there is still resistance to the anti-Ebola effort in Guinea, which is struggling to control the outbreak and has overtaken Sierra Leone as the main hub for transmission.

-Dr Rafiou Diallo, a spokesman for Guinea’s health ministry, said there were 91 suspected and confirmed Ebola patients in treatment centres compared with just 39 in February.
+Dr Rafiou Diallo, a spokesman for Guinea’s health ministry, said there were 91 suspected and confirmed Ebola patients in treatment centers compared with just 39 in February.

 “There is without doubt a spike in the number of cases, especially in Forecariah and Coyah (western Guinea).
 The explanation is there is still resistance that has not been overcome,” he said.